dogweather/forkful/content/en/go/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking if a directory exists in Go is critical for applications that interact with the file system, to avoid errors when attempting to access or modify directories.
-This operation is vital for tasks like ensuring prerequisites for file operations, configuration management, and deploying software that relies on specific directory structures.

 ## How to:
 In Go, the `os` package provides functionalities for interacting with the operating system, including checking if a directory exists.
 Here’s how you can do it:

 ```go